This article originally appeared on VICE UK.

 As if the grief and trauma of losing someone wasn't difficult enough, more and more people are also living with a mountain of funeral debt.
 It's currently estimated that 110,000 people live with funeral debt in the UK, with each person owing an average of £1,300 [$2,000].

 Nevertheless, funeral poverty is an issue that persistently slips under the radar.
 Discussion of cost surrounding death, for many, can feel cheap and disrespectful.
 While someone might talk freely about how much they've spent on a vacation, for example, they may wince at the idea of divulging how much they spent on a casket for their father.
-In turn, funeral poverty combines a double taboo—death and money.
+Funeral poverty combines a double taboo—death and money.

-Jacqui Woodward-Smith, 48, has experienced the anguish of funeral poverty first-hand.
+Jacqui Woodward-Smith, 48, has experienced the anguish of funeral poverty firsthand.
 "When my partner, Will, died in February last year, we had no way to afford the funeral," she says.
-"I work part-time as a councillor in primary schools, so don't exactly have much spare cash.
-His only other close relative is his 19-year-old daughter."
+"I work part-time as a counselor in primary schools, so don't exactly have much spare cash.
+His only other close relative is his 19-year-old daughter.